psolymos/qpad-workshop/docs/README.md

 [Department of Biological Sciences](https://www.ualberta.ca/biological-sciences/), [University of Alberta](https://ualberta.ca)

 ## Outline

-> Note: this outline is preliminary and subject to change.

 Each day will consist of 3 sessions, roughly one hour each, with short breaks in between.